Reed-CompBio/spras/docs/prms/pathlinker.rst

 -------------

 PathLinker uses ``sources``, ``targets``, and edge weights.
-PathLinker considers graph directionality.
+PathLinker uses edge direction information.

 Implementation Details
 ----------------------

-PathLinker's internal algorithm only takes in directed graphs.
+Internally, PathLinker only takes in directed graphs.
 SPRAS will automatically convert edges to directed edges as necessary.
 For more information, see the section on :ref:`algorithm directionality <directionality>`.